 There is always an optical illusion when you are translating a moving, breathing three dimensional person into a two dimensional image.
 Slight asymmetries which may not be important to the overall look can become exaggerated.
 This might cause you to become overly concerned with a small and “normal” difference which is barely perceptible in the true living you.
 And attempts to correct such differences may actually end up with a less real or normal look.

 Bottom line here is that looking at yourself with sizers is more realistic than looking at a computer generated image.
-The icing on the cake is our “sizer sisters” Mandi and Jill.
+The icing on the cake is our “sizer sisters” Mandi and Gracie.
 They help women pick out breast implant sizes every day and will not steer you wrong.
-They even have some other suggestions of what to consider when you are picking out your breast implant size that you may not have thought of.
+They even produced this helpful, fun video of what to consider when you are picking out your breast implant size that you may not have thought of.

 Call me out of touch with the latest and greatest in computer imaging, but sizers work great for my patients and for my work with them.
 But, I could always be biased as I was never good at computer games….
 Does anyone remember Pong?
 J.K.